Tractability Frontier of Data Complexity in Team Semantics: Abstract

 \section{Abstract}

 We study the data complexity of model-checking for logics with team semantics.
-For dependence and independence logic, we completely characterize the tractability/intractability frontier of data complexity of both quantifier-free and quantified formulas.
-For inclusion logic formulas, we reduce the model-checking problem to the satisfiability problem of so-called \emph{Dual-Horn} propositional formulas.
-Via this reduction, we give an alternative proof for the recent result showing that the data complexity of inclusion logic is in PTIME.
+We focus on dependence, inclusion, and independence logic formulas under both strict and lax team semantics.
+Our results delineate a clear tractability/intractability frontiers in data complexity of both quantifier-free and quantified formulas for each of the logics.
+For inclusion logic under the lax semantics, we reduce the model-checking problem to the satisfiability problem of so-called \emph{dual-Horn} Boolean formulas.
+Via this reduction, we give an alternative proof for the known result that the data complexity of inclusion logic is in PTIME.